slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On wealth

 <!--
+> *"We are not rich by what we possess but by we can do without."  -- Immanuel Kant*

 - Wealth is the slave of the wise man and master of the fool.
 - «I made my millions by brewing my own coffee at home.» -- Said no one ever.
 If you want to achieve wealth: you need to create, not save.
 -->